-The Bass Pro Shops® Marabou Stump Jumpers feature very appealing minnow-style heads, plump bodies, and pulsating marabou tails.
+The Bass Pro Shops® Marabou Stump Jumpers® feature very appealing minnow-style heads, plump bodies, and pulsating marabou tails.
 The Marabou Stump Jumper’s dimpled blade creates the flashy, baitfish-like action predator fish are watching for.

 I absolutely loved the old style stump jumpers. with the pony heads.
 They were my go to lure and if I only had one lure in my tackle box this lure would be it.
 I have caught almost everything that swims in freshwater especially crappie and walleye.
 I recently purchased a few with the new head style and although they still catch fish they don't hold up as well as the old style.
 I hate to say it but the new style is cheaply made.
 I also have to agree with others that have tried these in so far as they need to be made heavier.
 I hope that Bass Pro gets the manufacturer of the new stump jumper to match the durability of the old style otherwise I would recommend Blakemore's Road Runners.

 Slow.
 During winter months fish metabolism slows down which allows them to live with less food intake.
 Typically fish don’t “chase” food with the same intensity one would see during the summer or warm water months.
 A slow retrieve gives a slow-to-act fish a chance.